MIMUW-RL/space-gym/README.md

 ### GoalEnv
-Navigate spaceship to achieve subsequent goal positions while avoiding the planets and leaving the world (window) boundaries.
+Navigate spaceship to achieve subsequent goal positions while avoiding crusing on any planet and leaving the world (window) boundaries.

 Parameters: